 On P393L31 (CID #2653): Please add the following sentence before the first paragraph of clause 36.3.13.3.5.

+The encoding process described in this subclause applies to both transmission of an EHT MU PPDU to a single user and transmission of an EHT MU PPDU to multiple users.

 For an EHT MU PPDU, all the users shall use a common value of pre-FEC padding factor a and a common value of NSYM.
 The padding process is described as follows